analogdevicesinc/ai8x-training/README.md

 * Streaming mode:

-  * When using data greater than 143×143 (20,480 pixels per channel in HWC mode), or 286×286 (81,920 pixels in CHW mode), and [Data Folding](#Data-Folding) techniques are not used, then `streaming` mode must be used.
+  * When using data greater than 143×143 (20,480 pixels per channel in HWC mode), or 286×286 (81,920 pixels in CHW mode), and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
   * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$; _width_ and _height_ must not exceed 2047.
-  * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#FIFOs).
+  * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#fifos).
   * Layers that use 1×1 kernels without padding are automatically replaced with equivalent layers that use 3×3 kernels with padding.
   * Streaming layers must use convolution (i.e., the `Conv1d`, `Conv2d`, or `ConvTranspose2d` [operators](#operation)).

-* The weight memory of processors 0, 16, 32, and 48 supports up to 5,120 3×3 Q7 kernels (see [Number Format](#Number-Format)), all other processors support up to 4,096 3×3 Q7 kernels, for a total of [2,340 KiB of kernel memory](docs/AHBAddresses.md).
+* The weight memory of processors 0, 16, 32, and 48 supports up to 5,120 3×3 Q7 kernels (see [Number Format](#number-format)), all other processors support up to 4,096 3×3 Q7 kernels, for a total of [2,340 KiB of kernel memory](docs/AHBAddresses.md).
   When using 1-, 2- or 4-bit weights, the capacity increases accordingly.
 The hardware supports two different flavors of 1-bit weights, either 0/–1 or +1/–1.
   When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases.
-  Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#Layers-and-Weight-Memory).
+  Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#layers-and-weight-memory).

 * The total of [1,280 KiB of data memory](docs/AHBAddresses.md) is split into 16 sections of 80 KiB each.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 286×286 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory section — or 143×143 pixels per channel.
   Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
-In many cases, [Data Folding](#Data-Folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.
+In many cases, [Data Folding](#data-folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data:

   * The maximum number of input neurons is 1024, and the maximum number of output neurons is 1024 (16 each per processor used).
-  * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#Fully-Connected-\(Linear\)-Layers).
+  * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#fully-connected-linear-layers).
   * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16384.
 Pooling cannot be used at the same time as flattening.
   * Element-wise operators support from 2 up to 16 inputs.
   * Element-wise operators can be chained in-flight with pooling and 2D convolution (where the order of pooling and element-wise operations can be swapped).